 Details of the legal obligations associated with Travel Plans are set out in the template Section 106 agreement provided as 'Appendix A: Section 106 Agreement Template' of this guide.
-Developers are required to pay a one-off fee of £6,760, index-linked with the Government's Consumer Price Index (CPI) and based on April 2023 costs for ECC to monitor and review each Travel Plan.
+Developers are required to pay a one-off fee of £6,7607,037.16, index-linked with the Government's Consumer Price Index (CPI) and based on April 20243 costs for ECC to monitor and review each Workplace Travel Plan.
 The fee pertains to ECC involvement over a minimum five-year period from the date of first occupation, to ensure the Travel Plan remains an 'active' document with the overarching aim of achieving a reduction in single car occupancy.

-Monitoring and review consists of three main activities:
+Monitoring and review for workplace development sites consists of three main activities:

 - 1. Management and co-ordination of annual travel surveys - 2.
-Setting modal shift targets annually with agreement between both parties

-3. Providing advice and support to the on-site Travel Plan Co-ordinators
+Setting modal shift targets annually with agreement between both parties - 1.
+Providing advice and support to the on-site Travel Plan Co-ordinators